Applies to: Microsoft Cloud App Security

 - Cloud App Security then scans the files for classification labels, as follows: a.
-If you enabled automatic scan (see below), all new or modified files will be added to the scan queue and all existing files and repositories will be scanned, classified and protected. b.
-If you set a file policy (see below) to search for classification labels, these files will be added to the scan queue for classification labels.
+If you enabled automatic scan (see following), all new or modified files are added to the scan queue and all existing files and repositories will be scanned, classified and protected. b.
+If you set a file policy (see the following) to search for classification labels, these files are added to the scan queue for classification labels.

 How to integrate Azure Information Protection with Cloud App Security